-You will be able to pay for your Telehealth session via credit card within the session (via a secure credit card facility) or via bank deposit.
+You will be able to pay for your Telehealth session via credit card within the session (via a secure credit card facility).
 Payment is required on the day of service as per our usual terms.
 We will email you a copy of the paid invoice once payment is received.
 For any payment queries, you can talk to our reception team.

 What rebates are available?

 - NDIS self-managed funding – Telehealth is covered under NDIS and can be claimed back as per usual self-managed NDIS processes.
 We are not able to accept NDIS agency-managed or plan-managed funding.